Take action: Support Legislation To Report Social Media Drug Sellers To The DEA

 Supporters of the legislation include:

-Alexander Neville Foundation, Alliance for Safe Online Pharmacies, American College of Emergency Physicians, Association of Federal Narcotics Agents (AFNA), Collaborative for Effective Prescription Opioid Policies (CEPOP), Community Anti-Drug Coalition (CADCA), Cooper Davis Memorial Foundation, Drug Induced Homicide, Lost Voices of Fentanyl, Mothers Against Prescription Drug Abuse (MAPDA), National Association of Assistant U.S. Attorneys, National Fraternal Order of Police, National HIDTA Directors Association, National Narcotics Officers Association Coalition, National Sheriffs’ Association, Partnership for Safe Medicines, Snap, Inc., United States Deputy Sheriffs' Association, and Victims of Illicit Drugs (VOID).
+Alexander Neville Foundation, Alliance for Safe Online Pharmacies, American College of Emergency Physicians, Association of Federal Narcotics Agents (AFNA), Association of People Against Lethal Drugs (APALD), Collaborative for Effective Prescription Opioid Policies (CEPOP), Community Anti-Drug Coalition (CADCA), Cooper Davis Memorial Foundation, Drug Induced Homicide, Lost Voices of Fentanyl, Mothers Against Prescription Drug Abuse (MAPDA), National Association of Assistant U.S. Attorneys, National Fraternal Order of Police, National HIDTA Directors Association, National Narcotics Officers Association Coalition, National Sheriffs’ Association, Partnership for Safe Medicines, Snap, Inc., United States Deputy Sheriffs' Association, and Victims of Illicit Drugs (VOID).

 Letter of support for family advocates